 There are two important programs that are incentivizing the development of energy efficient and sustainable buildings through systems of ratings to designate and promote exemplary construction projects.
 Apart from that, information technology tools are assisting in sustainable building.

 The first one is the Energy Star Program, which is being jointly sponsored by the Environmental Protection Agency and the U.S. Dept. of Energy.
-It helps construction companies to identify and promote energy efficient products and appliances to conserve energy.
+It helps construction companies like the construction company dublin to identify and promote energy efficient products and appliances to conserve energy.
 Since 1995, Energy Star has been running a labeling program for commercial buildings.

 Next, a parallel effort has been made by the U.S. Green Building Council, founder of the LEED green building rating system.
 The principle behind this program is the adoption of sustainable green building and development practices within the construction community.
 Its rating system is complex, but more rewarding.
 There are six rating metrics, which provide a Silver, Gold or Platinum status.